13 Top-Rated Resorts in Chicago, IL

 3. The Peninsula Chicago

 International jet-set destinations around the world are usually equipped with a Peninsula hotel.
 The name has become synonymous with luxury, and this particular one is no exception.
-It is most certainly one of the top resorts in Chicago, Illinois.

 The 339-room hotel sits directly on the Magnificent Mile, and Peninsula aficionados will recognize its warm colors, natural light, and dark wood accents.
 Rooms are described as residential - even the smallest rooms have a couch and dining table.